EU Unitary Patent & UPC: Frequently Asked Questions…and Unofficial Answers!

 As a practical matter, the effective date is likely to depend on completion of the minimum ratification of the UPCA, which now only requires ratification by Germany.
 The Protocol on provisional application of the UPC Agreement will allow some parts of the UPC Agreement to be applied early, including the recruitment of judges, testing of IT systems and early registration of opt-out demands.
 A 21 December 2017 report by the Chairman of the Preparatory Committee indicated that the UPCA provisional application phase needs to be a period of between six to eight months in order to have time to put everything in place and prepare for the Court to be operational.
 Therefore, the Court is likely to open to receive cases about eight months after Germany is in a position to ratify.

 German ratification is on hold, pending a decision on a Complaint to the German Constitutional Court challenging ratification.
-The Court has indicated it will decide, on at least the admissibility of that challenge, in 2018.
+The Court has indicated it would decide, on at least the admissibility of that challenge, in 2018; however, no decision has been issued at this time.

 (See also Ratification Issues at FAQ 42 below).